nejdetkadir/dev-ruby/README.md

 ## Resources
 The gem maps as closely as we can to the DEV API so you can easily convert API examples to gem code.

-Responses are returning as objects like DevRuby::Article with using [dry-monads](https://github.com/dry-rb/dry-monads) gem for easly error handling.
-Having types like DevRuby::Article is handy for understanding what type of object you're working with.
+Responses are returning as objects like `DevRuby::Objects::Article` with using [dry-monads](https://github.com/dry-rb/dry-monads) gem for easly error handling.
+Having types like `DevRuby::Objects::Article` is handy for understanding what type of object you're working with.
 They're built using OpenStruct so you can easily access data in a Ruby-ish way.

 ```ruby
 # Sample request with dry-monads